Pilot Program for real operating cases

 Cleaning, facility or other service partners receive clear tasks, expectations, feedback paths and requirements for photo records.
 Existing partners can be included or suitable partners proposed.

-Documented outcome
+Documented outcomes

 After the pilot